Advanced Python for Biologists

 Dr. Bert Overduin (Training and Outreach Bioinformatician, Edinburgh Genomics)

-The workshop is delivered over ten half-day sessions.
+The workshop is delivered over ten half-day sessions (two each day).
 Each session consists of roughly a one hour lecture followed by two hours of practical exercises, with breaks at the organiser’s discretion.
 Each session uses examples and exercises that build on material from the previous one, so it’s important that students attend all sessions.
 A description of the sessions can be found at the bottom of this page.

 Who should attend